thtskaran/obvix-lake/usage.md

 {
   "message": "assistant's reply text",
   "confidence": "HIGH",
+  "escalation_deferred": false,
+  "assist_attempts_with_kb": 1,
   "sources": [
     {"id": "kb_doc_001", "source": "ticket_12345", "preview": "Reboot firewall and reapply policy"}
   ],
   "glpi_ticket_id": "24857",            // present only when escalated
-  "router": { ... }                       // ticket router payload when available
+  "router": { ... }                       // ticket router payload when available (includes route_to_human)
 }
 ```

-`confidence` reflects the hybrid retrieval + grounding gates (HIGH or LOW). `sources` enumerates every chunk cited in the response so downstream clients can build inline references.
+`confidence` reflects the hybrid retrieval + grounding gates (HIGH or LOW). `escalation_deferred` is `true` when the assistant is intentionally continuing troubleshooting before involving a human, and `assist_attempts_with_kb` tracks how many KB-backed replies have happened in the current window. `sources` enumerates every chunk cited in the response so downstream clients can build inline references.
 When the validation gates fail, `glpi_ticket_id` is returned after the deterministic handoff to GLPI.

 **GET `/personas`**